bor0/gidti/manuscript/chapter3.md

 I> ### Definition 13
 I>
 I> A constructive proof proves the existence of a mathematical object by creating or constructing the object itself.
-This is contrary to non-constructive proofs which prove existence of objects without giving a concrete example.
+This is contrary to non-constructive proofs which prove the existence of objects without giving a concrete example.

 I> ### Definition 14
 I>